W (magazine): Under Condé Nast (1999–2019)

-Future Media, 2019–2020
+Under Future Media (2019–2020)

 In 2018, W became one of three publications Condé Nast put up for sale in the face of significant financial losses that forced it to adopt a series of cost-cutting measures.
 By 2019, it was acquired by Future Media, in a deal the New York Post estimated at $7 million.
 In June 2019, Sara Moonves was named as the publications first female editor-in-chief, succeeding Stefano Tonchi.

 Under Moonves's editorship, the magazine underwent a major transition.
 By 2020, she announced to staff that many were being furloughed and that those who work on online content would be staying on at reduced salaries.
 The new W team finished the biggest Best Performances issue ever.
 In the first week of January 2020, W launched nine covers, and a 76-page celebrity portfolio covering 29 celebrities and 20 videos.
 Additionally, the magazine launched a series of new initiatives and expanded its digital footprint.
-Launching W’s first podcast, 5 Things with Lynn Hirschberg, which attracted included guests including Quentin Tarantino, Charlize Theron, Saoirse Ronan, Greta Gerwig, Noah Baumbach, Nicole Kidman, Awkwafina, and Margot Robbie as a part of the new vision for the brand.
+Launching Ws first podcast, 5 Things with Lynn Hirschberg, which attracted included guests including Quentin Tarantino, Charlize Theron, Saoirse Ronan, Greta Gerwig, Noah Baumbach, Nicole Kidman, Awkwafina, and Margot Robbie as a part of the new vision for the brand.

-W Media, 2020–present
+Under W Media (2020–present)

 On August 14, 2020, W was acquired by Bustle Digital Group, Mic, and W Media, a newly formed joint venture led by Karlie Kloss and including Aryeh Bourkoff, Jason Blum, Kaia Gerber, Kirsten Green and Lewis Hamilton.
-Moonves was kept as editor-in-chief.
+Moonves was retained as editor-in-chief.

 International editions

 International editions were previously published in Japan and for Europe.
 The European edition launched in 1991 as W Fashion Life and separate versions were released in English, French, and Italian.
 In 1992 the magazine rebranded to W Fashion Europe.
 W Fashion Europe ceased publication in 1994.

-The South Korean edition was launched in 2005 and is published under license by Doosan Magazine.
+The South Korean edition launched in 2005 and is published under license by Doosan Magazine.
 A Chinese edition was launched in 2023 under license by MC Style Media; the magazine's editor-in-chief is Mix Wei.

+W Youth

+In 2025, Sofia Coppola contacted Ava Nirui encouraging her to propose the idea of "teen version" of W to Sara Moonves.
+W Youth (pronounced "Double Youth") launched in September 2026, Hailey and Justin Bieber featured on the cover of the inaugural issue.
+Nirui (previously of Marc Jacobs) was appointed editor.
+Sofia Coppola and her daughter, Cosima Croquet serve as contributing editors.